 So let’s look at some data.
 First up, the Altos charts using list price and active listings.
 It is updated automatically on a weekly basis, so check back often:

-- Days on market average a little over a month at 34 days.
+- Days on market average around a month at 29 days.

-- The sales to list price ratio is hot at 102.1%, a full 4% above this time last year.
+- The sales to list price ratio is hot at 104.4%, just not quite as hot as the 108.2% we saw this time last year.

 The Mountain View Real Estate Market